-One of the lunch box recipes the kids will love because they can get involved with the kneading, mixing and brushing with egg.
-These Brown Bread Rolls from One Yummy Mummy are so easy to bake and the recipe makes six so depending on your family size you may get a few lunches out of them too.
+One of the lunch box recipes the kids will love because they can get involved with the mixing and scooping out of the mix.
+These Brown Soda Bread Rolls from Lili Forberg are so easy to bake and the recipe makes twelve, so depending on your family size you may get a few lunches out of them too.
 Otherwise double the recipe and save yourself the tears when they are all gone.

-You might also enjoy Whole Grain Rolls with Oats and Seeds
+You May Also Enjoy Whole Grain Rolls with Oats and Seeds

-You might also enjoy reading 10 Great Lunch Box Suggestions from Mykidstime Parents
+You May Also Enjoy 10 Great Lunch Box Suggestions from Mykidstime Parents

 Have your say!
 What are your favourite lunch box recipes?
 Leave a comment below and let us know – we’d love to hear from you!